0xkohi/0xkohi.github.io/content/about.md

   name = "kohi"
 +++

-I am a cybersecurity student interested in Malware analysis and Forensics.
+I am a cybersecurity student interested in Malware analysis, CTI and Forensics.

 On this blog you will find posts about malware analysis, maybe some CTF writeups on pwn/rev/forensics and the discovery of cool tools.